7ossam81/EvoloPy/README.md

 ##Features
 - Six nature-inspired metaheuristic optimizers were implemented.
-- The implimentation uses the fast array manipulation using NumPy.
+- The implimentation uses the fast array manipulation using `NumPy`.
-- Matrix support using SciPy's package.
+- Matrix support using `SciPy`'s package.
 - More optimizers is comming soon.

 ##Installation
 - Python 3.xx is requiered.
-- To use this toolbox, NumPy and SciPy must be installed on your computer.
+- To use this toolbox, `NumPy` and `SciPy` must be installed on your computer.
 - Please have a look at their documentation to get them installed.
 - If you are installing EvoloPy Toolbox onto Windows, please Install Anaconda from here https://www.continuum.io/downloads, which is the leading open data science platform powered by Python.
 - If you are installing onto Ubuntu or Debian and using Python 3 then this will pull in all the dependencies: